 - Any competitor may quit the race any time.
 However, they must inform the event organisers of it and must return their race tracker to the event HQ.
 Failure to report quitting or return their tracker could disbar the participant from future events!!

-- There will be a compulsory safety briefing at 9am and race will begin at 10am on the Saturday or Sunday, and finish at 4pm.
+- There will be a compulsory safety briefing at 9am and race will begin at 10am on the Friday and finish at 4pm.

 - A circular route, starting and finishing at event HQ.